did-yeah/myvimrc/README.md

    :PluginInstall
    ```

-If you removed som plugin type:
+If you removed some plugin:

    ```vim
    :PluginClean